mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 Final code
 ----------

-.. container:: justify

 After following these steps, this is what the final code should look like.
 For clarity, some comments and descriptions were added for each method.

 .. label:: start_Prepare_class